ma-ji/css/docs/final.md

 ### Assessment team

-- Patrick Bixler, PhD, Assistant Professor of Practice at the RGK Center and LBJ School of Public Affairs.
+- [Ji Ma](http://jima.me/), PhD, Assistant Professor at the RGK Center and LBJ School of Public Affairs.
-- Ji Ma, PhD, Assistant Professor at the RGK Center and LBJ School of Public Affairs.
+- [Patrick Bixler](https://lbj.utexas.edu/bixler-r-patrick), PhD, Assistant Professor of Practice at the RGK Center and LBJ School of Public Affairs.
 - Other member TBD.

 ---